muellerjohannes/muellerjohannes.github.io/_pages/research.md

 author_profile: true
 ---

 My research interests lie at the intersection of machine learning and applied mathematics.
-In particular this includes the following topics:
+In particular, this includes the following topics:
 * Geometry of Markov decision processes
 * Representational capacity of neural networks
 * Connections between neural networks and differential equations